 The Sparebanken Møre Group strives for gender-neutral employment - and wage policy.
 The Board and management in Sparebanken Møre systematically and actively work to promote equality.
 The Board of Møre Boligkreditt AS consists of two men and two women.

 POLLUTION OF THE EXTERNAL ENVIRONMENT

 The activities of Møre Boligkreditt AS do not pollute the external environment.
-For additional information, see Sparebanken Møre's consolidated annual report at www.sbm.no.
+For additional information, see Sparebanken Møre's consolidated annual report.

 OTHER FACTORS